-Stocks Trading Long and Short and Stock Charts
+Stocks Long and Short and Charts

 Buying/Long and Selling/short in Stocks

-Basically the term, "selling short" can be refer to selling in the stocks markets.
-Selling short is used to transact a stocks instrument that is predicted to depreciate in value compared to another, when this stocks instrument is sold then it is the same as not holding value in this stock and holding the same value in another form against which this stocks instrument is traded against - mostly US Dollars.
+Basically the term, "selling short" can be refer to selling in the markets.
+Selling short is used to transact a instrument that is predicted to depreciate in value compared to another, when this instrument is sold then it is the same as not holding value in this stock and holding the same value in another form against which this instrument is traded against - mostly US Dollars.

 Buy/Long